Dilaudid Cough Syrup Side Effects

 Generic Name: guaifenesin / hydromorphone

-Note: This page contains information about the side effects of guaifenesin / hydromorphone.
-Some of the dosage forms included on this document may not apply to the brand name Dilaudid Cough Syrup.
+Note: This document contains side effect information about guaifenesin / hydromorphone.
+Some of the dosage forms listed on this page may not apply to the brand name Dilaudid Cough Syrup.

 Applies to guaifenesin / hydromorphone: oral syrup